jadecobra/python_tdd_exercises/source/passing values.rst

             "I received this message: <class 'bool'>"
         )
     ```
-    the terminal updates with an [AssertionError](./AssertionError.rst) for the next test.
+    the terminal updates with an :doc:`AssertionError` for the next test.
 - repeat the solution for each data type until all tests pass

 VOILA